AmandaBlessing/OnlineCourse/README.md

 # OnlineCourse

-Memory updated
-Here’s a basic README file template for your frontend development course:

 Frontend Development Course
 Overview
 Welcome to the Frontend Development Course!
 This course is designed to provide you with the essential skills and knowledge required to become a proficient front-end developer.
 Throughout this course, you will learn HTML, CSS, JavaScript, and modern web development techniques, enabling you to build responsive and interactive websites.